Planking is one of the best exercises to bolster abdominal muscles and build a sculpted core.

 - Grab the dumbbell with an overhand grip with your right hand.

-- Raise your right arm in front of you and left leg behind you simultaneously until they are parallel to the ground.
+- Raise your right arm in front of you and your left leg behind you simultaneously until they are parallel to the ground.

 - Keeping your core engaged, hold in this position for ten seconds.